ColombusAH/rick-and-morty-app/readme.md

 # Rick and Morty API Express TypeScript Application

 This guide provides detailed steps to create an Express TypeScript application that consumes the Rick and Morty API.
-The application includes authentication, validation middleware, a SQL ORM (TypeORM), and Swagger documentation.
+The application includes authentication, validation middleware, a ORM (TypeORM), and Swagger documentation.

 ## Step 1: Project Setup